The Prediction Resistance

 Daily Practice

-Informal practitioners use simpler methods—some flip coins, some use the last digit of their heart rate as a random seed, one man in Sector 7G decides his daily route based on which direction the nearest cat is facing when he leaves his apartment.
+Informal practitioners use simpler methods—some flip coins, some use the last digit of their heart rate as a random seed, one man in The Deep Dregs decides his daily route based on which direction the nearest cat is facing when he leaves his apartment.

 Layer 3: Community Coordination